 “There is this technical problem in the law,” said James Blumstein, a professor at Vanderbilt Law School.
 “I don’t see how you get around that.”

 I guess the folks who chanted, “Read the bill!” seem a little less crazy now.

 Regrettably, the IRS has tried to “get around” the clear meaning of the law.
 In a proposed rule, the IRS writes that taxpayers will be eligible for ObamaCare’s “tax credits” — which are more government spending than — if they are enrolled in a health plan “established under section 1311 or 1321″ [emphasis added].
 But that’s not what the law says.
 As I told IBD:

 “Congress did not delegate this discretion to the IRS,” Cannon said.
 “Congress created a tax credit for A, and the IRS is saying it applies to A and B. If the IRS offers this tax credit to federally run exchanges, the IRS will be assuming powers the Constitution vests only in Congress to alter the tax code and spend money.”

 Citizens have until October 31 to share with the IRS their thoughts about the agency’s overly broad interpretation of its powers (see here).

-bug feature means that states can block ObamaCare’s new entitlement spending, and possibly the entire law, just by refusing to create an Exchange:
+More broadly, this bug feature means that states can block ObamaCare’s new entitlement spending, and possibly the entire law, just by refusing to create an Exchange:

 “The whole structure of the law collapses without a state‐run exchange,” said Michael Cannon, director of health policy studies at the libertarian Cato Institute.
 “That forces Congress to either repeal ObamaCare or significantly alter it.”